 The simplest CPU benchmarking tool is Cinebench; it’s a multi-threaded processor-based rendering test which will stress your silicon and spit out an index score at the end to help gauge relative performance.
 Finally, download Prime95 to stress test your CPU once you’re happy with the final clockspeed.

 You can also download Intel and AMD-based overclocking software if you want to run everything from the safety of Windows, using either Intel XTU or AMD OverDrive.
-AMD's new Ryzen CPUs even have their own Ryzen Master software specifically designed for the new chips, though you will have greater access to the different settings of your AM4 board going through the BIOS rather than the more basic software.
+AMD's Ryzen CPUs even have their own Ryzen Master software specifically designed for use with the chips, though you will have greater access to the different settings of your AM4 board going through the BIOS rather than the more basic software.